JFK Case Study

 All-or-Nothing Simulator

 Pin every respondent to one chosen response level per factor and see how Kennedy's 57% approval shifts.
-Runs on the published model — or a subgroup-specific refit when you filter to a subgroup.
+Runs on the published model.

 Try itFine-Tuning Simulator

-Same published model — or a subgroup refit — but redistribute response shares gradually rather than pinning.
+Same published model, but redistribute response shares gradually rather than pinning.
 Watch how small distributional changes move the approval needle.

 Try itNon-Response Test